-made The meter cover is of transparent polycarbonate.
+meter cover is made of transparent The polycarbonate.
 A nickel-plated iron ring in the right top corner is utilized for attaching an optical probe to the optical port.
 There is a lid which is fixed to the meter cover with a hinge.
 The lid covers the Reset push-button and can be sealed in the closed position.